wearetheframers/frame-core-wip/docs/plugins.md

 2. **Main Plugin File**: Inside the plugin directory, there should be a main plugin file named exactly as the directory, but in snake_case format with a `.py` extension.
 For example, if your plugin directory is named `audio_transcription_plugin`, the main file should be `audio_transcription_plugin.py`.

 3. **Class Naming**: The main class within the plugin file should be named in snake_case format, derived from the directory name.
 For example, `audio_transcription_plugin`.
 Ensure the class implements the `on_remove` method for cleanup when the plugin is removed.
+This method should handle any necessary cleanup or resource deallocation.

 4. **__init__.py File**: Each plugin directory must contain an `__init__.py` file.
 This file should import the main plugin class to ensure it is accessible when the plugin is loaded.
 For example:
    ```python